George-Ashraf-Waguih/EM_Web_demo/README.md

 - Fixtures to be tested by multiple inputs that can be added to the json fixture file (fixture file is added in the fixtures folder)

 + Can be added to the jenkins CI pipeline

++ Reports are included and can be used in html format